DSU-Digital-Sound-Design/f-24-dad-310-sound-design-for-film/content/lectures/week-6/sdff-chapter-3/_index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dKhURjt9x5A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 {{% note %}}
 We can also create tones using sustained music notes, pitched up or down to blend with the other layers.
 If our chosen sound works with the image and has the right atmosphere for the scene, we need not worry about motivating it in terms of a source within the room.
-In fact, many films make no attempt at realism within the room tones.
-This is the case with many horror and science-fiction films, or in the crackling and rumbling domestic spaces of Eraserhead, for example.
+In fact, many films make no attempt at realism within the room tones. **This is the case with many horror and science-fiction films, or in the crackling and rumbling domestic spaces of Eraserhead, for example.**

+In Eraserhead, Lynch uses drone sounds to create a sense of unease and dread throughout the film.
+The constant presence of the drone sounds creates a feeling of tension and anxiety in the viewer.
+This is heightened by the fact that the drone sounds are often associated with negative images, such as the factory, the baby, and Henry's nightmare.

+Lynch's use of drone sounds in Eraserhead is one of the many ways that he creates a sense of unease and dread in the film.
+The drone sounds are unsettling and disorienting, and they contribute to the overall atmosphere of the film.
 {{%/ note %}}

 ---